InterExchange Foundation Awards Over $20,000 in Christianson Fellowships!

 "This cultural exchange will surely increase my humility, as well as my motivation to tackle our world’s complex barriers to global health equity."- Neha

-The Christianson Grant is awarded to individuals who have independently arranged a service project abroad for at least six months.
+The Christianson Fellowship is awarded to individuals who have independently arranged a service project abroad for at least six months.
 Selected grantees receive up to $10,000 in funding.
 There are three grant cycles per year: March, July, and October.